The Real Cost of Frozen Pipes and Why Prevention Pays

 - Ask a trusted neighbor or property manager to check the property during cold weather events.

-- Consider a water leak sensor placed near vulnerable pipes — these devices alert you to moisture before damage spreads.
-Water line leak detection services can also help you identify at-risk areas before winter arrives.
+- Consider a smart water leak sensor with automatic shutoff placed near vulnerable pipes.
+These devices alert you to moisture and can cut the water supply before damage spreads.

 What to Do If Your Pipes Do Freeze

-Acting quickly — and safely — is critical once you suspect a pipe has frozen.
+Acting quickly and safely is critical once you suspect a pipe has frozen.
+For a deeper walkthrough, see our complete step-by-step thawing guide.

 Step-by-Step: Thawing Frozen Pipes